meeramenon07/100-days-of-code/log.md

 Covered the following topics today:
 Combine Arrays with the Spread Operator
 Check For The Presence of an Element With indexOf()

+Day 32, May 2, 2019
+Today;s progress: Doing lessons on data structure Covered following topics today-
+Iterate Through All an Array's Items Using For Loops
+I got stuck at the next topic which I am planning to research well before proceeding with it, dont find this topic clearly explained anywhere ! it is 'create complex multi dimensional arrays'